ScottSoren/CO2_reduction_pathways/README.md

 This repository contains the vector graphics files for our CO2 reduction mechanism figures.

-Our up-to-date best guess (as of December 30, 2024) for the CO2 reduction pathway to all significant products (C1, C2, and C3) is [Figure 1](Seger2025_ACSEL/fig1_CO2_reduction_mechanisms.svg) form [Seger, Kastlunger, Bagger, and Scott, ACSEL, 2025](https://doi.org/10.1021/acsenergylett.4c03599) (shown here below).
+Our best guess as of December 30, 2024 for the CO2 reduction pathway to all significant products (C1, C2, and C3) is [Figure 1](Seger2025_ACSEL/fig1_CO2_reduction_mechanisms.svg) form [Seger, Kastlunger, Bagger, and Scott, ACSEL, 2025](https://doi.org/10.1021/acsenergylett.4c03599) (shown here below).

 This repository also contains: